wizardamigos/app/curriculum/lesson024/description.en.md

 ---
 {
   "title": "Code Combat",
-  "duration": "3:30"
+  "duration": "2:56"
 }
 ---

-With help of amazing Code Combat game you will fight even more enemies.
+In this game you will learn how to build fences and fire traps.